STEP 1 – AMAZON S3 ACCOUNT CREATION AND SETUP

 Select Amazon S3 by double-clicking the section box labeled Amazon S3.

 Pull up the Security Credentials page of your Amazon S3 account to find your Access key and Secret key.
 Copy (ctrl+c) and paste (ctrl+v) both your Access key and Secret key in the first and second text fields respectively, then input your preferred Bucket in the third.
-Your Bucket must already exist in your S3 storage account to be successfully backed up.
+Your Bucket must already exist in your S3 storage account to be successfully used by SQL Backup Master.

 After you have input your keys and bucket, and tailored your Amazon S3 Destination Settings to your preferred configuration, use the Test button to make sure everything is set up properly.
 Hit Ok after the test has completed successfully.
 Then select Ok on the Amazon S3 Destination Settings window to continue.